AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 ### Release Production

-* Represents the live environment with the latest Adobe Pass release build available to programmers.
+* Represents the live environment with the latest Adobe Pass release build available to all end-users.
-* Maintains stability in code and configuration by immediately reflecting changes on the programmer's application.
+* Maintains stability in code and configuration, and immediately reflects every configuration change on end user's application.

 ## Switch environments {#switch-environments}